F5Networks/f5-ci-docs/docs/kubernetes/kctlr-secrets.rst

+:product: BIG-IP Controller for Kubernetes
+:type: task

 .. _k8s-add-secret:

-Secure sensitive information with Secrets
+Secure Sensitive Information with Secrets
 =========================================

 In Kubernetes and OpenShift, a `Secret`_ allows you to securely store and consume sensitive data in your cluster.